NewThe Scope Gap Playbook — how great GCs write subcontractor scopesRead the playbook →

 Fixtures and Equipment

 • Fixture schedule: Every fixture specified by manufacturer and model number, not just type.
-Include flush valve type (sensor/battery-powered vs. hardwired manual), ADA compliance requirements, carrier system requirements for wall-hung water closets, and grab bar backing locations.
+Include flush valve type (sensor/battery-powered vs. hardwired manual), ADA / barrier-free compliance per ICC A117.1, carrier system requirements for wall-hung water closets (Smith, J.R.
+Smith, Zurn, Watts), and grab bar backing locations.

 • Water heaters: Specify capacity (litres or gallons), energy source, first-hour recovery rate, and all trim: ASME T&P relief valve, expansion tank, thermometer, drain valve, isolation valves.
 Factory start-up by manufacturer's representative required for commercial units.